When did you open?

 Can I foster a dog from Shep’s?

-Because Shep’s Place provides a homelike atmosphere for our dogs, we do not often need foster homes.
-But occasionally we do!
-If a dog is not doing well in the Shep’s environment, a foster home may be considered.
+Because Shep’s Place provides a homelike atmosphere for our dogs, we don’t usually foster many dogs.
+But there are some dogs who do not respond well to group living, and in those cases, we try to find a foster home for them.
+So, yes, we can always use a good foster home!
 If so, we will follow a procedure similar to adoption to ensure that the foster home will be able to take care of the dog’s needs.

 Can kids volunteer at Shep’s Place?